A Guide to Filing your Taxes in 2026

 Contributing will lower your overall adjusted gross income (AGI) and potentially bring you a bigger return or cut the taxes you owe.
 And it’s an “above the line” deduction, which means that you do not need to itemize to claim it.

-Make sure your income is eligible for these contributions, based on income level, before you contribute.
-If your income is low enough, you might also qualify for the Saver’s Credit for contributing to one of these types of retirement accounts.
+Before contributing, make sure your income level allows for deductions on these contributions.
+If your income is low enough, you may also qualify for the Saver’s Credit for contributing to one of these types of retirement accounts.

 Should I Take the Standard Deduction or Itemize My Taxes?